 1.3.2.
 Funeral Home Records

-Funeral home records might be available that would help identify when and where Elizabeth died.
+Will need to search the local historical society to see if they have funeral home records that might shed some light on Elizabeth's funeral.
 Will add this to my list of "to-do" items for my next research trip.

 1.3.3.
 Tombstone Photograph